UXR and CXR: Complementing, Not Competing with Marketing Research

 Marketing Research’s Core Strengths

 While UXR and CXR often focus on specific interactions — such as refining a digital interface or customer service experience — Marketing Research delivers insights that drive market-level decisions.
-Marketing researchers can contribute meaningfully to UXR and CXR while bringing a strategic perspective that ensures optimizations in these fields align with broader business goals.
+Marketing researchers can contribute to UXR and CXR while bringing a strategic perspective that ensures optimizations in these fields align with broader business goals.

 Expertise Across Fields